karenlo08/Face-Detector-Smart-Lock/README.md

 .
 .
 .
-#loop over frames/images from video
+#loop over frames from video and apply face recognition model
 while True:
 .
 .
 .
     if 'ariana' in names and not unlocked: unlocked = True
 	pool.submit(smart_lock_instance.unlock())
 .
 .